ObjectIsAdvantag/hackathon-resources/cityzenbots-paris/README.md

 You can also get support via the Cisco Spark Support Room.
 To join the room, simply text your email at +33-7-56-7801-50 or 07-56-78-01-50.
+Check the [Tropo script](survey-and-bridge.js) if you're looking for inspiration.

 If you're new to Cisco Spark, you'll receive an invitation email.
 Check your spam folder, if the invitaiton does not reach your mailbox after a few minutes.